 Below is our Blue Hawaiian Pools of Michigan Display for the 2017 Novi Pool and Spa Show

-All Oasis Vinyl Liners are made from the finest vinyl available, specifically treated with a special fungicide to inhibit bacteria growth.
+All Premier Vinyl Liners are made from the finest vinyl available, specifically treated with a special fungicide to inhibit bacteria growth.
 Virtually maintenance-free, Premier Vinyl Liners are easy to clean and smooth to the touch.
 No scuffed toes or snagged swimsuits!

 In ground swimming pool builder Clarston, Milford, Fenton, Oxford, Lansing, Shelby Mi. inground Swimming pool Installation Clarkston Michigan Swimming Pool Sale www.bluehawaiianpoolsofmichigan.com In ground Swimming Pool Builder Michigan

 Inground vinyl liner swimming pool Project begins in Shelby Township, Michigan on 9/11 2015 Check out all our inground vinyl liner shapes and sizes at Vinyl Liner Pool Shapes and Sizes

 This is the beginning stages of an inground vinyl liner swimming pool (after 2 days of excavation and assembly)

 The inground vinyl liner swimming pool size is a 16′ x 32′ the name of the pool is Gemini